tildearrow/furnace/doc/6-sample/README.md

   - **create wavetable from selection**: copies the selection into a new wavetable entry.

 in the bottom status bar:
-- **Select**: set selection start and end positions using the two numeric entry boxes. total selection length will be shown next to them.
+- **Select**: set selection start and end positions. total selection length will be shown next to them.
 - cursor position and sample value.
 - loop size in samples and bytes.